 fizzy kombucha

-These pictures were taken from a different batch, but I wanted to show you what it could actually look like with brand new, swing top bottles.
+This is what it could actually look like with brand new, swing top bottles.
 It’s so good!
 This is why I feel like I don’t need pop when I have kombucha on hand!

 They are hands down, the best bottles to use when brewing kombucha.